Teen Craft & Trade Intensives

 Instructor: Peter Smith PC ’04

 Class Description: This week-long intensive introduces students to floor and wall framing while providing hands-on experience with power tools.
 With a strong emphasis on safety and teamwork, students will learn to plan, assemble, and level a floor system, as well as lay out and construct wall framing and headers.
 The curriculum also covers essential topics such as creating a cut list, understanding wood technology, applying basic math, and measuring for construction.
-Students will gain practical skills using a variety of power tools including an impact driver, sliding compound saw, table saw, drill driver, chop saw, and more.
+Students will gain practical skills using a variety of power tools, including an impact driver, sliding compound saw, table saw, drill driver, chop saw, and more.

 Students should be able to safely lift or maneuver tools and materials weighing up to 50 lbs.